azer89/HelloVulkan/README.md

 ### Engine Overview

-The engine leverages several modern GPU features to optimize rendering performance.
+Inspired by GPU-driven rendering, the engine leverages several modern GPU features.
 First, bindless textures is achieved by utilizing __descriptor Indexing__.
 This enables the storage of all scene textures inside an unbounded array, which allows texture descriptors to be bound once at the start of a frame.

 Next, the engine takes advantage of __indirect draw__ API.
 The CPU prepares indirect draw commands and stores them in an indirect buffer.
 These draw commands are then sorted by material type.
-This allows the rendering process to be divided into separate render passes for each material.
+This allows the rendering process to be divided into separate render passes based on material type.
+Currently, there are two passes: opaque and transparent.

-Finally, the engine pushes the concept of "bindless" even further by utilizing __buffer device addresses__.
-Instead of creating descriptors, device addresses act as _pointers_ so that the shaders can have direct access to buffers.
+Finally, the engine leverages bindless concept using __buffer device addresses__, allowing shaders to directly access buffers without creating descriptors.

 <img width="850" alt="bindless_shadow_mapping_1" src="https://github.com/azer89/HelloVulkan/assets/790432/03200177-9bc7-45c3-be0a-093286c6eef9">